-If you are a fiscal-year filer, complete the beginning and ending tax period boxes in the upper right corner on the front of the form.
+Complete the beginning and ending tax period boxes in the upper right corner on the front of the form.

 Credit summary information (S corporations do not complete)

 Before completing this section, complete Sections I through V to compute the amount of credit allowed.
 Complete Section VI to recapture credit previously allowed, and Section VII if you are transferring any credit between affiliates.